International Business Administration - Bachelor (mono)

 The following prerequisites apply to the language(s) to be chosen in the study program:

-• Prerequisites must be brought for business languages (two languages are chosen).
+- If opting for european languages, two languages have to be chosen.
 A placement test is taken at the beginning even if the language level is shown on the high school diploma.
 English: The goal by the end of the program is to reach C1-level in the European Framework of Reference.
+Therefore you will need to bring previous knowledge in English.

-• French, Italian, Spanish: The goal by the end of the program is completion of B2-level in the European Framework of Reference.
+- French, Italian, Spanish: The goal by the end of the program is completion of B2-level in the European Framework of Reference.
+You should bring experience in the chosen romance language(s).
+However, you could be starting a new language as well.

 Here you will find an overview of any foreign language requirements.